Nikotos/RealGasModel/plots/README.md

 Data from "experiments"
 ---
-plots of distribution of molecules in gas
+graphs of velocity distribution of molecules